 Most of the time it’s a build-up of plaque that creates a tiny hole in a tooth.
 Eventually, it leads to a larger hole that causes you pain.
 Plaque is bacteria in your mouth that leaves a thin film on your teeth.
 It’s full of bacteria that create acid, which eats away at the tough outer layer of your teeth- the enamel.

 The Life of a Cavity

 The top of your teeth have tiny crevices and pits where plaque and other bacteria can settle.
 Harder-to-reach areas around your gum line and between teeth are other great hiding places for plaque.
-In these dark places plaque seeps into the enamel and creates a cavity.
+In these dark places plaque seeps into the enamel and creates a dental cavity.

 When you get these holes or cavities, your teeth are more susceptible to infection.

 Untreated, tooth decay can lead to tooth loss, bone infections and periodontal disease.
 The best way to prevent even a tiny hole is to practice good daily oral hygiene and visit your Brooklyn dentist every six months for a professional cleaning.